jpoechill/xinfamous/README.md

 To-dos:

-• Calculate history exact win/loss points from current Infamy, and ranking
+• Calculate more exact win/loss points from current Infamy, and ranking

 ## Build Setup